projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 #.
 PM DM executes User VM suspend/shutdown request based on ACPI.
 #.
 VM Manager queries each VM state from PM DM.
 Suspend request maps
    to a paused state and shutdown request maps to a stop state.
 #.
-VM Manager collects all VMs state, and reports it to Service VM lifecycle
+VM Manager collects all VMs' state, and reports it to Service VM lifecycle
    service.
 #.
 Service VM lifecycle sends inactive heartbeat to IOC firmware with
    suspend/shutdown SUS_STAT, based on the Service VM's own lifecycle service